E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/QQ-Interface/qq-interface.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-..
-This is an example of what a *module* for E-CAM looks like.
-The original source of this page (:download:`readme.rst`) contains lots of additional comments to help you create your module (and understand ReST_ syntax) so please use this as a starting point.
-You are free add any level of complexity you wish (within the bounds of what ReST_ can do).
-More general instructions for making your contribution can be found in ":ref:`contributing`".

-..
-Remember that for a module to be accepted into the E-CAM repository, your source code changes in the target application must pass a number of acceptance criteria:

-.. * Style *(use meaningful variable names, no global variables,...)*

-.. * Source code documentation *(each function should be documented with each argument explained)*

-.. * Tests *(everything you add should have either unit or regression tests)*

-.. * Performance *(If what you introduce has a significant computational load you should make some performance optimisation effort using an appropriate tool.
-You should be able to verify that your changes have not introduced unexpected performance penalties, are threadsafe if needed,...)*

 Purpose of Module
 _________________